K-Ravi-Chandra/Team_4_Parking_Lot/README.md

 -Ravi Chandra

 # INSTRUCTIONS TO RUN CODE

+  First step is Describing initial state of parkingLot.After that we can independently change attributes of parking lot and manage customers using the operation class
+  (switch statements with descriptions are given)
+  In most cases the input is checked for any abnormalities but in some cases it is not.
-  Input date should not be the last date of month.
+  For example -Input date should not be the last date of month.
+  Customer is not removed from the arraylist -customerlist and hence this object may invoke some unwanted methods.
+  Most of the methods in systems class is coupled along with methods of other modules, so they are not used in main function directly.